kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### `alpha2Color(alpha: number[]): CSpace`

-Return the composite color as a sum of LEDs those brightness is in `alpha`.
+Return the composite color as a maxture of component LEDs those brightness is in `alpha`.
 It does not check the brightness is in range of [0,1].
-`alpha.length` should match the number of LEDs in `RGBWLED`.
+`alpha.length` should match the number of component LEDs, that is `RGBWLED.LED.length`.
 Otherwise it throws an exception.
 Returned `CSpace` is in `'xyY'` type.

 ### `color2AlphaAsync(c: CSpace): Promise<number[]>`

-Return an array of brightness of each LED for the given color `c`.
+Return an array of brightness of each component LED for the given color `c`.
 It does not check `c` is within the gamut.
 If it is outside the gamut, some values in the return array will be negative.
 `c` can be in any color space except `'xy'`.

 ### `isInGamut(c: CSpace): boolean`